idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 If instead the assembly is represented as a lattice of pins, the following metadata is defined:

-- `pin_types`: pin_type ids of pins comprising of pin lattice.
+- `pin_names`: Mesh generator names of constituent pins in lattice.
-- `lattice`: 2-D lattice of pins in assembly, where each location represents the pin_type id of the pin in that lattice position.
+- `pin_lattice`: 2-D lattice of pins in assembly, where each location represents the index of the pin in the list of names under the `pin_names` metadata entry

-For each of the pins listed in `pin_types`, the pin-level metadata is also displayed.
+For each of the pins listed in `pin_names`, the pin-level metadata is also displayed when [!param](/Mesh/AssemblyMeshGenerator/show_rgmb_metadata) is set to true.
 A list of pin-level metadata that is defined on the assembly mesh can be found in [PinMeshGenerator](PinMeshGenerator.md).

+In addition, the value of the `reactor_params_name` metadata can be used to retrieve global metadata defined by [ReactorMeshParams](ReactorMeshParams.md).
+Please refer to [ReactorMeshParams](ReactorMeshParams.md) to see a list of metadata defined by this mesh generator.

 ## Example Syntax